AusDTO/gov-au-content-guide/_entries/2016-05-04-hyphens-and-dashes.md

 Use em dashes (---) instead of en dashes (--) to break up sentences.

-To indicate spans of time or page numbers etc use the word 'to' or 'from' preferably or a hyphen.
+To indicate spans of time or page numbers use the word 'to' or 'from' preferably or a hyphen.

 **For example**